JenyaGuterman/docs/src/v1/launchpad/breakpoints.md

 To create `Breakpoints`, design your website in multiple `Artboards` where all the `Artboard` represent the same webpage but for different screen size.

-For example, in the following screenshot you can see the same webpage in 3 different screen sizes.
+For example, in the following screenshot  can see the same webpage in 3 different screen sizes.

 ![](/images/launchpad/breakpoints/1.png)